-Task Description Unpacking the switch Remove the switch from the packaging material.
+Task Description Unpacking the Switch Remove the switch from the packaging material.
 Note Save the packaging material for later use if you need to move the chassis.
-Installing the switch Install the switch.
-Connecting the chassis to system ground Construct and attach a system ground wire from the building (earth) ground to the system ground point on the chassis.
-Installing the power supply module Power supplies that are ordered with the switch are preinstalled in the switch.
-If ordered separately, install the power supplies.
-Installing a network module Install the network modules on the network module slots.
+Installing the Switch Install the switch.
+Connecting the System Ground Construct and attach a system ground wire from the building (earth) ground to the system ground point or the chassis.
+Installing Power Supply Power supplies that are ordered with the switch are preinstalled in the switch.
+If ordered separately, instal the power supplies.
+Installing a Network Module Install the network modules on the network module slots.
+Installing a Fan Module Install the fan modules in the fan module slots.

-Task Description Installing the fan Install the fan modules in the fan module slots.
-Cabling the chassis and modules to the network The various ports on the chassis must be connected to the network.
+Task Description Connector and Cable Specifications The various ports on the chassis must be connected to the network.
 This process can involve only attaching a network interface cable to the port or it can include the installation of a transceiver of some type in port and then attaching the network interface cable to the transceiver.
 Powering up the chassis After completing the network cabling and making sure that system ground is connected, the power supplies can be turned on.
 The system powers up and runs through a set of built-in diagnostics.